 Trafficking and Intent to Sell

 The laws involving drug trafficking and possessing drugs with the intent to sell or deliver in North Carolina are confusing, and make many different controlled substances and drugs illegal.
-Marijuana, methamphetamines, MDA and MDMA, amphetamines, LSD, herion and opium have been designated in drug trafficking statutes.
-Incarceration is often the result of convictions for drug trafficking offenses.
-These cases are tried as felonies, and the severity of the sentence can vary depending on factors such as an individual’s criminal record and the quantity of the drugs seiezed by law enforcement.
+Marijuana, methamphetamines, MDA and MDMA, amphetamines, LSD, heroin and opium have been designated in drug trafficking statutes.
+Incarceration is always the result of any trafficking conviction in North Carolina.
+The severity of the sentence is based solely on the weight of the drugs and the person’s prior criminal history does not matter.

 In order for the state of North Carolina to convict an individual for possession of a controlled substance with an Intent To Sell, they must prove: